Sadmin192/Sadmin192/README.md

  Education Status: Permanently Active

-  - Higher education - Internet and Mobile Communications
+  - Higher education - Bachelor of Internet and      Mobile Communications

   - Only For The Service;
   - Project Problem Solver